 Broken Links: Why Bother?

-Why even bother with this project?
+Why bother with broken links?

 1. Reader Experience